asymptotes/FleetManagement/readme.txt

 Database:
 ---------
-Create a database : fleet and execute the fleet.sql.
+Create a database 'fleet' and execute the fleet.sql.
 This will automatically create 2 tables with initial data.
 Table 'devices':
 	This is the master table for the each devices
 Table 'telemetrics':